librenms/librenms/doc/Extensions/World-Map.md

   zoom levels](https://wiki.openstreetmap.org/wiki/Zoom_levels).
 - *Grouping radius*: Markers are grouped by area.
 This value define the maximum size of grouping areas.
-- *Show devices*: Show devices based on there status.
+- *Show devices*: Show devices based on their status.

 Example Settings: